Fairfield County Array of Interventions

 Assessment Center

-The Assessment Center (AC) is now part of the Fairfield County Juvenile Court Resource Center located in Connexion West in Lancaster.
+The Assessment Center (AC) is part of the Fairfield County Juvenile Court Resource Center (RC) located in Connexion West, a community center located in a former elementary school in Lancaster.

 The AC has a dual goal: